brittanymmason/Urban_For_Urban_Green_Human_Utility_Bio_Utility_in_Greenspaces/README.md

-This repository contains all the code and files used in the analyses reported in "Urban greenspaces benefit both human utility and biodiversity."
+This repository contains all the code and files used in the analyses reported in "Urban greenspaces benefit both human utility and biodiversity" article, which is published in Urban Forestry & Urban Greening.

 # R Folder

 Within this folder are three scripts to (1) summarize iNaturalist data by greenspace, (2) calculate the biodiversity index value, and (3) conduct the main analyses presented in the paper.
-The numbers calculated in these scripts may not perfectly align with those presented in the paper due to differences in randomization.
-However, values and figures will produce the same results as presented.
+There may be subtle differences in numbers calculated in these scripts due to differences in randomization.

 Additionally contained in this folder is a sub folder titled "Alternative_bio_use_calculation_methods."
 Here there are two scripts that are used to (1) calculate alternative methods to obtain the biodiversity index and (2) run the main analyses individually for each method.